-- Select the disk header on the BMR UI, click Operations, and use the Clean Disk operation to erase all partitions on the disk. - Open a command prompt and type Diskpart to open the Diskpart command console.
-Then type "select disk x", where 'x' is the disk number and "clean" to erase all partitions on the disk.
+- Select the disk header on the BMR UI, click Operations, and use the Clean Disk operation to erase all partitions on the disk. - Select the disk header on the BMR UI, click Operations, and use the Clean Disk operation to erase all partitions on the disk.